IBPA/SparseNN/doc/sparseBlockModules.md

              }
       }
 ```
-For the Y sensor however a single torch tensor with m rows is used where m is the number of events.
+For the Y sensor data however, a single torch tensor with m rows is used where m is the number of events.

 ## Modules ##
 A SparseBlock module takes SparseBlock table input (instead of tensor).